PierreLeBlond/ustom/README.md

 It features custom word creation and top 10 leaderboard per word !

 Attention !
-It only uses a french dictionnary.
-You can create a game with any string of length 4-10, but guesses will be verified against the dictionnary.
+It only uses a french dictionary.
+You can create a game with any string of length 4-10, but guesses will be verified against the dictionary.

 ## Developing